stevedylandev/darkmatter/README.md

 ### AI Shell

 Through [AIChat](https://github.com/sigoden/aichat) you can have a great AI experience in your terminal.
-Start by running the command `ai` which will create a config and ask for your preferred and API key if applicable.
+Start by running the command `ai` which will create a config and ask for your preferred provider and API key if applicable.
 If you want to use a local model with a tool like `ollama` use the `openai-compatible` option and use `http://localhost:11434/v1` as the base URL with no API key.

 ![aichat video](https://files.stevedylan.dev/ai-chat.gif)